JHLee0513/Playground_xgboost/README.md

 # Playground_xgboost
-Building a baseline with xgboost using titanic data
+Playing around with xgboost in 'tutorial' competitions such as Kaggle's Titanic Challenge.